 There is this beautiful analogy about grief, where someone describe it like a shipwreck: when it just happens, you are floating amidst the debris and 100 foot waves hit you relentlessly, and all you can do is float.
 With times, the waves become less high and less frequent.
 But they never really stop.
 Stuff in your life happens that reminds you of the event, and suddenly the grief hits you again.
 You can read the whole thing here

 I’ve become aware of toxicity in spaces that I thought to be only good.
 And I also know that this potential exists everywhere.
-I’ve become unblinded to the fear and darkness that exists in many communities that claim to be based on “love and light”.
-In fact, as I’ve discovered talking to a lot of people, these communities are often the worst when the shit hits the fan.
+I’ve become unblinded to the fear and darkness that exists in many communities that claim to be based on ‘love and light’, and who are quick to criticise others but slow to appraise their own failings.
+In fact, as I’ve discovered by talking to a lot of people, such communities are often the worst when the shit hits the fan.

 I also went through a cathartic, and still on-going, process of decluttering my home, and letting go of stuff I no longer need, literally, as well as emotionally.

-One thing I noticed quite early on, is that I am a lot less affected by people’s opinions of me.
+One thing I noticed is that I am less affected by people’s opinions of me.
 You know that phrase “other people’s opinions of me is none of my business?”.
-Well, I knew this on a mental level, but now, because I’ve survived being rejected and ostracised, I feel I truly embody it.
+Well, I knew this on a mental level, but now, because I’ve survived being rejected and ostracised, including by people I lived, I feel able to embody it.
 I catch myself thinking about people whose opinion mattered to me, people who were part of this exclusion process, and I realise that I no longer care about what they might think of me.

-I no longer feel responsible for other people’s feelings in the way I was in the past.
-At a birth I attended, a midwife was rather frosty and rather than wondering what I’d done wrong, I realised she was feeling threatened, and that it had nothing to do with me.
+I no longer feel as responsible for other people’s feelings in the way I was in the past.
+At a birth I attended recently, the midwife was rather frosty.
+Rather than wondering what I’d done wrong, I realised she was feeling threatened, and that it had nothing to do with me.

 To create space and time for this, as well as time to process and reflect, I decided to take a break from working as a doula.
 My last doula client was in October, and I will wait until the universe gives me a sign that it is time to return.